 Health Career Topics

-Held at Waubonsee Community College, downtown campus, this health education program provided in Spanish targets the needs and well-being of Latinas over the age of 12 in the community.
+Held at the Santori Public Library, this health education program provided in Spanish or English with an interpreter, targets the needs and well-being of men, women and children over the age of 12 in the community.

 Safety Seat Checks